 Cover: The cover of this book is very simple, yet holds the two main symbols throughout the book: daggers and darkness.
 Symbolic and appropriate for the book’s tone.

-Y’know, I wish going into reading this I knew/had an idea of just how heart wrenching this book would turn out.
+You know, I wish going into reading this I knew/had an idea of just how heart-wrenching this book would turn out.
 Seriously, I have never seen an author write such merciless death and destruction.
 The depths of Adelina’s thoughts blew me away and made me question if such darkness exists in this reality.